 Faculty Best Practices

-The following guidelines are considered best practices for faculty regarding accessibility and students with disabilities registered with Disability Services for Students.
+The following guidelines are considered best practices for faculty regarding accessibility for students with disabilities registered with Disability Services for Students (DSS).

 Place your text book orders early

 DSS provides books in alternate formats (e-text, audio, Braille) for eligible students.
-It can take up to six weeks to produce a textbook in alternate format.
-For students to have access to their books on the first day of classes DSS needs the book information weeks ahead of time.
+It can take up to six weeks to produce a textbook in a accessible format.
+For students to have access to their books on the first day of classes DSS needs the book information four to six weeks ahead of time.

 Put a statement in your syllabus to initiate dialogue with students